-Do 3 blinded stem cell clinic patients with major or complete vision loss constitute a significant adverse outcome?
+Do three blinded US Stem Cell clinic patients with major or complete vision loss constitute a significant adverse outcome?

 I would say so and a new paper details how this happened apparently at a particular publically-traded South Florida stem cell clinic business.

 You can see the damaged retinas of one such patient below in an image from a new NEJM paper reporting the severe adverse outcomes.
 The red areas are hemorrhaging with other substantial damage to the retina as well.